alexchapman75/Dadda8x8/README.md

 # Dadda8x8
-A Gate-Level Design and Verification suite of an 8-bit by 8-bit Dadda Tree Multiplier
+A Gate-Level Design and Verification suite of an 8-bit by 8-bit Dadda Tree Multiplier, With systemVerilog testbench addition of my own design.